Tuvalu

-Tuvalu (/tuːˈvɑːluː/ too-VAH-loo) is an island country in the Polynesian sub-region of Oceania in the Pacific Ocean, about midway between Hawaii and Australia.
-It lies east-northeast of the Santa Cruz Islands (which belong to the Solomon Islands), northeast of Vanuatu, southeast of Nauru, south of Kiribati, west of Tokelau, northwest of Samoa and Wallis and Futuna, and north of Fiji.
+Tuvalu (/tuːˈvɑːluː/ too-VAH-loo) is an archipelagic country in the Polynesian sub-region of Oceania in the Pacific Ocean, about midway between Hawaii and Australia.
+It lies east-northeast of the Santa Cruz Islands (which belong to Solomon Islands), northeast of Vanuatu, southeast of Nauru, south of Kiribati, west of Tokelau, northwest of Samoa and Wallis and Futuna, and north of Fiji.

 Tuvalu is composed of three reef islands and six atolls spread out between the latitude of 5° and 10° south and between the longitude of 176° and 180°.
 They lie west of the International Date Line.
-The 2022 census determined that Tuvalu had a population of 10,643, making it the 194th most populous country, exceeding only Niue and the Vatican City in population.
+The 2022 census determined that Tuvalu had a population of 10,643, making it the 194th most populous country and also the 2nd least populated country in the United Nations, exceeding only Niue and the Vatican City in population.
 Tuvalu's total land area is 25.14 km2.
+It is the 4th smallest country in the world, the only smaller nations being Monaco, Naoero and Vatican City.

 The first inhabitants of Tuvalu were Polynesians arriving as part of the migration of Polynesians into the Pacific that began about three thousand years ago.
-Long before European contact with the Pacific islands, Polynesians frequently voyaged by canoe between the islands.
-Polynesian navigation skills enabled them to make elaborately planned journeys in either double-hulled sailing canoes or outrigger canoes.
 Scholars believe that the Polynesians spread out from Samoa and Tonga into the Tuvaluan atolls, which then served as a stepping stone for further migration into the Polynesian outliers in Melanesia and Micronesia.

-In 1568, Spanish explorer and cartographer Álvaro de Mendaña became the first European known to sail through the archipelago, sighting the island of Nui during an expedition he was making in search of Terra Australis.
-The island of Funafuti, currently serving as the capital, was named Ellice's Island in 1819.
-Later, the whole group was named Ellice Islands by English hydrographer Alexander George Findlay.
-In the late 19th century, Great Britain claimed control over the Ellice Islands, designating them as within their sphere of influence.
-Between 9 and 16 October 1892, Captain Herbert Gibson of declared each of the Ellice Islands a British protectorate.
-Britain assigned a resident commissioner to administer the Ellice Islands as part of the British Western Pacific Territories (BWPT).
-From 1916 to 1975, they were managed as part of the Gilbert and Ellice Islands colony.
+In 1568, Spanish explorer Álvaro de Mendaña became the first European known to sail through the archipelago, sighting the island of Nui during an expedition he was making in search of Terra Australis.
+The island of Funafuti, currently serving as the capital, was named Ellice's Island in 1819, with the islands later known collectively as the Ellice Islands.
+In 1892, a British protectorate was proclaimed over the islands and the nearby Gilbert Islands.
+They were incorporated into the Gilbert and Ellice Islands Colony in 1916, subject to a resident commissioner based in the Gilbert Islands.